 Purportedly, USI TECH has sold more than $420 Million In BTC Packages to more than 160,000 members worldwide.
 That’s quite something, isn’t it?

 The Tech Coin ICO

-Late 2017, USI TECH launched their TechCoin ICO to finance its operation.
+Late 2017, USI TECH launched its TechCoin ICO to finance its operation.
 The ICO was regarded as a scam and received mostly negative reviews (see for example Bitcointalk here).
 It’s not really clear if and how much funds actually were raised in the ICO.
 USI TECH has not disclosed anything.
-If you visit the ICO website www.tech-coin.io, a pop-up message informs you that the TechCoin operation has been close d down because of hacker attacks (see screenshot left).
+If you visit the ICO website www.tech-coin.io, a pop-up message informs you that the TechCoin operation has been closed down because of hacker attacks (see screenshot left).

 The end of the story?
 The end of the story!
 At least for USI TECH and TechCoin.
 But there is one thing for sure.
 Mike KIEFER and his friends will soon be back with another “next big thing” to go for your money.
 We continue our investigations on USI TECH and its environment.

-Given this impressive track record, we included Mike KIEFER into our Top 10 list of Crypto-MLM promoters.
+Given this impressive track record, we included Mike KIEFER in our Top 10 list of Crypto-MLM promoters.